Classical analogue to the Kitaev model and Majorana-like topological bound states: Classical analogue Kitaev chain

 With the system being time-reversal invariant, i.e., $H(\mathbf{p},\mathbf{x},t)=H(-\mathbf{p},\mathbf{x},-t)$, the matrix $\mathsf{H}$ always has symmetric spectra $\pm \omega$ corresponding to time-reversal pairs of eigenmodes $\mathbf{X}$ and $\mathbf{X}^\ast$ \cite{dulock1965degeneracy}, reminiscent of particle-antiparticle symmetry in the Dirac equation.

 However, it is generally impossible to open up a band gap at zero frequency for a classical linearly elastic mechanical chain and hence impossible for the zero-frequency bound states to exist.
-Even if possible, a zero-frequency (static) mode would not carry a phase information other than $0$ or $\pi$ thus have less significance in signal processing, information, vibration and noise control applications.
+Even if possible, a zero-frequency (static) mode would not carry a phase information other than $0$ or $\pi$ thus have less significance in signal processing, information, as well as vibration and noise control applications.

 In the following, we will show that the 1D dimerized lattice has symmetric $\omega^2$-spectrum with respect to a non-zero reference level.
-This situation is rather similar to particle-hole symmetry in solid state systems, where the symmetry of the energy spectrum is with respect to a reference level (Fermi level) instead of zero energy Such analogue particle-hole symmetry results from the combination of time-reversal and odd sublattice symmetry of the chain; under these conditions both topological transitions and bound states can be created at either internal interfaces or terminals of the chain, similar to the solid state Majorana bound states.
+This situation is rather similar to particle-hole symmetry in solid state systems, where the symmetry of the energy spectrum is with respect to a reference level (Fermi level) instead of zero energy.
+Such analogue particle-hole symmetry results from the combination of time-reversal, space-inversion, and odd sublattice symmetry of the chain \ed{(namely, a negative sign in the perturbation terms showing up upon exchanging the positions of the two internal degrees of freedom, i.e. the sublattices)}.
+Under these conditions, both topological transitions and bound states can be created at either internal interfaces or terminals of the chain, \ed{with the bound state Hamiltonian being} similar \ed{at least, in mathematical form} to the solid state Majorana zero modes.